richard-to/richard-to.github.io/fiction/_posts/2013-10-31-we-are-les-paul.md

 ---
 layout: fiction
 title: "We are Les Paul"
-excerpt: "Thad flew in from Los Angeles the day before the wedding.
-He hugged his mom and dad when they greeted him on the porch with big smiles.
-When it came time to hug his brother Les, they shook hands.
-Les had held his hand out.
-Thad had his arms open.
-Like bird wings."
+excerpt: "Thad flew in from Los Angeles the day before the wedding"
 ---